danitseitlin/redis-interval-sets/README.md

 # Redis Interval Sets
-## What are Interval sets? :question:
+## What are Interval sets :question:
 Interval sets are similar to ZSET command of Redis, but unlike ZSET's it's a range of number per set, an interval.
 For example let's say we have a key called ages, that holds free sets of age ranges, pre school, highschool, and college.
 We will set it as following: